-per capita CO2 emissions from the road transport sector, are constructed by combining spatial road transport CO2 emissions extracted from the European Emission Database for Global Atmospheric Research (EDGAR) v8 (Crippa et al., 2022) with population data from Eurostat's (2024) regional statistics.
-To control for other factors that may influence CO2 emissions from road transport, we include several covariates.
+To control for other factors that may influence CO_2 emissions from road transport, we include several covariates.
 Controls related to the pandemic include daily COVID-19 cases at the NUTS 2 level, sourced from Naqvi (2021), as well as data on working from home and commuting inflows, obtained from a special extraction from the EU Labor Force Survey (EU-LFS).
 Other controls encompass fuel prices, which we source from the European Commission's (2024) weekly oil bulletin.
 Energy intensity is taken from EEA (2024) and captures changes in efficiency of cars.
 Data on loaded goods is included to capture the effect of freight transport emissions and obtained from Eurostat's (2024) regional statistics.
 Finally, we use data on real GDP per capita from the regional statistics to control for overall differences in economic development.

-After dropping missing data to ensure a balanced panel, we are left with 136 regions over the sample period 2016-2021, giving a total of 816 region-year observations.
-The following subsections discuss in more detail the outcome variable, CO2 emissions from road transport, and the COVID-19 related controls used in our analysis.
+We drop regions with missing data and regions that experienced methodological breaks or data-quality disruptions in data generation to ensure a coherent balanced panel.3 After additionally dropping bad controls (see Section 4), we are left with 19 EU countries (including Luxembourg) and a total of 138 regions over the sample period 2016-2021, giving a total of 828 region-year observations.
+The following subsections discuss in more detail the outcome variable, CO_2 emissions from road transport, and the COVID-19 related controls used in our analysis for this remaining set of countries.